corwin365/Phase-Shift-ST/README.md

 For all figures, manual modification to the layout, including adding contextual lines and rearranging panels into figures, was carried out manually in image-editing software.
-So the above files will not produce final versions as seen in the paper - the contents should be fully consistent however, and demonstrate that the figures accurately represent the input data and our analysis.
+So: the above files will not produce final versions as seen in the paper - the contents should be fully consistent however, and demonstrate that the figures accurately represent the input data and our analysis.